ALIGN-analoglayout/ALIGN-public/align/compiler/README.md

         - networkx
         - matplotlib
         - pyyaml
-    * Installation and usage is integrated with top level align flow
+    * Installation and usage is integrated with top level ALIGN flow

 #### Features
 An integrated flow using a combination of library-based and rule-based methods is used for automatic annotation.
 We support a Docker-based flow as it helps in minimizing environment setup issues.